ehutzelman/petfinder/README.md

 [gem]: https://rubygems.org/gems/petfinder
 [travis]: http://travis-ci.org/ehutzelman/petfinder

-Ruby gem wrapper for the [Petfinder API](http://www.petfinder.com/developers/api-docs).
+Ruby gem wrapper for the [Petfinder API v2.0](https://www.petfinder.com/developers/v2/docs).

+**NOTE**: The gem to support v1.0 of the API can be found on the [v1 branch](https://github.com/ehutzelman/petfinder/tree/v1), but be warned that
+Petfinder will be deprecating this v1 API in early 2020.

 ## Installation